SrikarReddi/myappsample/readme.md

-Just a sample dir for starteing Git
+Just a sample dir for starting Git